nrb/resume/resume.rst

    * Began a framework based on Django_ and Celery_ for launching, managing, and reporting on jobs based on open source command line tools for monitoring environmental change.
 Originally prototyped in Erlang
    * Implemented a Django app to generate dynamic data for a Flash application meant to use static XML files.
    * Created web crawler that searched for words within poems on the web, and provided information on the pages it found for use with visualizations_ by an arts professor.
-   * Wrote a JavaScript prototype implementation of interactive subtitles and elements associated with an HTML5 video.
    * Implemented project workflows based on Subversion and Trac.
    * Trained other programmers in better practices, like unit testing, source control, and bug tracking.